MayankJariwala/mayankjariwala-ecommerce-ifa-service/README.md

 ### Environment files
     - .env.local

+### Functionality

+1. Register ( Admin or User)
+2. Login
+3. CRUD Product
+4. CRUD Product Category
+5. CRUD User/User Address/User Payment Registration
+6. Search Product by name
+7. Start/DELETE Session
+8. Add Items To CART
+10. Convert CART to ORDER
+11. View ORDERS/ ORDERS ITEMS

+### Middleware
+1. Create/Update/Delete Product - can only be perform by admin
+2. Create/Update/Delete Product Category - can only be perform by admin
+3. Read Product and Read Category - can only be perform by any user with token
+4. REGISTER/LOGIN - Any user

 ### Heroku Deployments

 **In order to allow heroku to use different env files, update the environment variable of NODE_ENV or